Novus Aviation Capital has plans to double its portfolio to reach 150 aircraft under management worth $10bn

 “The other one that is interesting but a bit more challenging is Indonesia,” Kuzbari added.
 “It’s scattered with thousands of islands.
 There’s no alternative way to get around other than air travel, and that’s very interesting.”

 “There’s two very strong airlines, the national carrier, Garuda, and Lion Air, which obviously had some issues but is getting better and better,” he added.
-“That’s a market we’re watching very closely.”For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“That’s a market we’re watching very closely.”transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.